Bubblepup/fast/packages/web-components/fast-foundation/docs/api-report.md

 }

 // @internal
-export interface FASTTextArea extends DelegatesARIATextbox {
+export interface FASTTextArea extends StartEnd, DelegatesARIATextbox {
 }

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag